 One of main goals of PICompS is to empower non-traditional scholars in computing.
 We believe that being a good researcher does not necessarily mean being employed as a tenured professor at Harvard and talents come from a wide variety of backgrounds.

 PICompS offers webinars, executive coaching sessions, access to scientific literature and software, and an opportunity to collaborate with other affiliates.
 We also will help you building own research team, publishing your results in well-respected journals, etc. Traditional academic professors can use PICompS activities to fulfill “service to profession” tenure requirement.

 No!
 Affiliation with PICompS is free for everyone.
 Donations are much appreciated, but are not expected.

 Yes!
 We aim to foster a culture of inclusion, so we will do our best to accommodate early-career researchers.
 If you are an active researcher or want to conduct research with PICompS, just ask.

-PICompS is an online institution and all interactions between members take place online.
+PICompS is an online organization and all the interactions between members take place online.
 In fact, almost all PICompS affiliates live in different places.
 There is simply no need to come to any specific location.